enkidevs/curriculum/lua/roblox-studio/tweening-service-i/property-table-variable.md

 	Size = Vector3.new(30, 0, 30);
 }
 ```
-In the code above, the property being changed is ???, and causes the part to increase/decrease in size in the X and Z axis
+In the code above, the property being changed is ???, and causes the part to increase/decrease in size in the X and Z axis.

 - Size
 - Transparency